sladdky/asset-optimizer/README.md

 # ASSET-OPTIMIZER

-Optimizing assets - videos, photos, svgs from one folder to another (default: `public-src` to `public`)
+Optimizing videos, photos, svgs from one folder to another.

+**Supported extensions:** JPG, JPEG, PNG, SVG, MP4, MOV *(more expcted to be added)*

 <br>